aslater/p4checkout/README.md

 ## Installation

-Installing syntastic is easy but first you need to have the pathogen plugin installed.
+Installing p4checkout is easy but first you need to have the pathogen plugin installed.
 If running on Windows, use C:\users\<username>\vimfiles instead of ~/.vim.
 If you already have pathogen working then skip Step 1 and go to Step 2.

 ### Step 1: Install pathogen.vim

-First I'll show you how to install tpope's [pathogen.vim](https://github.com/tpope/vim-pathogen) so that it's easy to install syntastic.
+First I'll show you how to install tpope's [pathogen.vim](https://github.com/tpope/vim-pathogen) so that it's easy to install p4checkout.
 Do this in your Terminal so that you get the pathogen.vim file and the directories it needs:

     mkdir -p ~/.vim/autoload ~/.vim/bundle; \